 Note: Your frozen yogurt will be at it’s best consistency immediately after it has been churning and put through the ice cream maker.
 It will be a frozen, soft serve consistency which is ideal for homemade ice-creams.
 If you want to freeze it, we recommend putting it in a separate air-tight container (to limit freezer burn effects).
 The longer you let it freeze, however, the icier and harder it will become.
 We made the mistake of letting it freeze in the ice cream maker over night.
 It took multiple hours for it to thaw (shown in pictures) and ended up being somewhat icy, but still very tasty.
 If you let it freeze in a separate container, it should only take about 20-30 minutes to thaw to an edible consistency.

 If you want, you could use Greek yogurt which may help minimize the icy effect, and make it more creamy.
-Of course we will opt for what we make at home, which is just a regular plain yogurt; this is delicious as well.
+Of course we will opt for what we make at home, which is just a regular plain, full-fat yogurt; this is delicious as well.

 Makes about a quart of frozen yogurt